 If you’ve been living in a clutter-filled space, your finances are probably suffering, too.
-If California installment loans are helping you make ends meet, you may want to think about cleaning house and clearing space to help improve your finances.
+If title loans are helping you make ends meet, you may want to think about cleaning house and clearing space to help improve your finances.
 Here are 6 ways clutter can be costing you cash.

 Running to the store to buy something you know full well is hiding in the clutter somewhere in your house is flat out frustrating.
 What’s more frustrating is the money it’s costing you to replace things you technically already have.
 Clearing the clutter in your home could help to greatly reduce spending on items you already have.

 How can you expect to pay your credit card bills on time when they’re hiding under a messy stack of junk mail and old newspapers?
 Late fees add up, costing you more than you already have to pay.

 Do you have so much stuff that you need to rent a storage unit?
 Whatever you’re paying every month for that extra storage could be used to pay down your debt or maybe even grow your savings.

 Not all clutter is garbage.
 Among all that pile of useless junk, there’s probably a few gems that are worth a pretty penny.
 The thing is, these items are only worth what they’re sold for.

 If they’re just sitting around the house collecting dust, they’re basically worthless.
 So instead of keeping these valuables around only to take up space, why not dust them off and sell them online?
 You may have a ton of cash laying around your home you don’t even know about!